Our Results Speak For Themselves

 So, yes.
 You need a lawyer.

-Delivering successful outcomes for those seeking personal injury lawyers in Fort Worth or the other areas served by Anderson, Cummings & Drawhorn is about so much more than filing documents and handling paperwork.
+Delivering successful outcomes for those seeking personal injury lawyers in Fort Worth or the other areas served by Anderson, Cummings & Drawhorn, LLP is about so much more than filing documents and handling paperwork.
 By empowering injury victims as they seek the justice and compensation that they rightly deserve, our team of dedicated and seasoned personal injury trial attorneys ensure that your peace of mind is always the top priority during this important process.

 Whether we are leveraging our decades of combined experience to handle negotiations with insurance companies, consulting you on your legal rights and the appropriate course of action based on your unique situation, or collecting the evidence and information needed to strengthen your case as it moves to trial, our team works tirelessly on your behalf.
 With this knowledge leading the way, you can focus on your recovery and rest easy knowing that you have a winning team of personal injury lawyers by your side who let their results speak for themselves.

-Anderson, Cummings & Drawhorn has an experienced team of board certified personal injury lawyers in Fort Worth who are dedicated to defending the rights of the injured in the below practice areas.
+dedicated to defending the rights of the injured in the below practice

 We know the tactics insurance companies use in 18-wheeler accident cases, and we know how to counter them.